 Introduction

 Many Middle Eastern nations have identified the importance of internet and realize the role it serves in expanding nations into becoming knowledge-based economies.
 Internet and faster broadband internet is a crucial factor in creating economic development and the creation of new jobs in the economy.
 The expansion of the internet also brings with it new job opportunities, new forms of trade integration, and improved job opportunities.
 These internet networks are the backbone of connecting individual people, cities and regions together which leads to greater connectivity and the development of the economy.
-Internet and Broadband improve the productivity of various different sectors of the economy : transport, energy, water, production industries, and consumer services.
+Internet and Broadband improve the productivity of various different sectors of the economy including: transport, energy, water, production industries, and consumer services.
 With increased access to the internet, sustainable growth can begin to take hold in the Middle East.

 Although there is great potential to expand the internet throughout the Middle East, the region is falling behind at expanding the necessary infrastructure to have effective and encompassing access to the internet.
 Nevertheless, Social media is still on the rise along with other social networking features which help drive the need for more access to the web.
 Young people from the age of 15 to 29 years of age make up 75 percent of the Facebook users in Arab regions which totals 46,422,540 people.
 In addition to 2.17 million Twitter users, “80 percent of whom spend more than an hour each day updating their social networking channel”.
-Although currently only 0.162 percent of the digital content is Arabic content only, need for increased accessibility the growing desire to stay connected.
+Although currently only 0.162 percent of the digital content is Arabic content only, there is still a clear need for increased accessibility to compensate for the growing desire to stay connected.

-eaching different target populations across the Middle Eastern region differ due to the variations in infrastructure and the disposable income available in th area and government finances.
-In the past and in present day society, the European Union (EU) has called for regulatory framework in this region to be.
+Difficulties in reaching different target populations across the Middle Eastern region differ due to the variations in infrastructure and the disposable income available in the area and government finances.
+In the past and in present day society, the European Union (EU) has called for regulatory frameworks in this region to be put into place.
 The region would benefit greatly from the adoption of this framework in many ways, but would primarily expand as an economic market.
-Through the of the internet in the Middle East many century old issues connecting the people of the Middle East and the outside world could be easily resolved.
+Through the expansion of the internet in the Middle East, many century old issues connecting the people of the Middle East and the outside world could be easily resolved.

 Background

-s stated by Carlo Maria Rossotto World Bank ICT Regional Coordinator in the MENA region “The Arab world is facing slower economic growth and high unemployment especially among young people and women.
+As stated by Carlo Maria Rossotto, World Bank Information and Communications Technology (ICT) regional coordinator in the MENA region: “The Arab world is facing slower economic growth and high unemployment especially among young people and women.
 Broadband can radically change the socio-economic prospects for the region and contribute to higher growth and shared prosperity.”

-Despite the great potential for expansion of society in the Middle East, there are still limitations associated with expansion.
+Despite the great potential for expansion of society in the Middle East, there are still limitations associated with its expansion.
 Currently the cultural and political components of the region put numerous limitations on the expansion of the internet and its overall development.
 From the Western point of view, they are gradually limiting the growth of the internet and the possibility of any economic developments in the future.
-On the other hand, when political and cultural factors both come together they actually propel the expansion of the internet and therefore lead to the improvement the entire economic system that the region has been desperately needing.
+On the other hand, when political and cultural factors both come together they actually propel the expansion of the internet and therefore lead to the improvement of the entire economic system that the region has been desperately needing.